 Tucson Mountain District (TMD) or Saguaro National Park West

 The Western Tucson Mountain District is lower in elevation with a denser saguaro forest.
 The Tucson Mountain District covers about 25,000 acres (10,000 ha).
 This part has 43 miles (69 km) of hiking trails and no camping areas.
 The western part is much younger and smaller than its eastern district.
 The landscape of this area is made up of rocky ridges and desert grasslands, because of its lower elevation.
 There are about 400 plant species in the Tucson Mountain District (West).
-Highest Point of West is Wasson Peak – 4,687 ft.
+The highest Point of West is Wasson Peak – 4,687 ft.

 How to get to Saguaro National Park